ahmedb24/devops-pbl/projects/project2.md

 <br>*Verifying porjectlemp config creation*
 <br>

-We would need to activate the configuration by linking to the config file from Nginx’s sites-enabled directory and also disable default Nginx host that
-<br>is currently configured to listen on port 80, for this run:
+We would need to activate the configuration by linking to the config file from Nginx’s sites-enabled directory and also disable default Nginx host that is currently configured to listen on port 80, for this run:
 > #Activate config
 <br>`sudo ln -s /etc/nginx/sites-available/projectLEMP /etc/nginx/sites-enabled/`
 <br>#Disable default Nginx host